US maternal mortality rate declines, but disparities remain, new CDC data shows - KESQ

 “But we don’t know that that was directly related to Covid versus other issues that were potentially magnified by the Covid pandemic.
 Social drivers of health, adverse outcomes of health may have been further exacerbated by the impact of Covid, by decisions regarding vaccination, by access to care, by further marginalization,” said Bianco, who was not involved the new report.

-“Whether it’s directly related to a Covid infection or indirectly related to the psychosocial and economic health ramifications of a widespread pandemic, that’s really difficult to tease out,” she said of the US maternal mortality rate.
+“Whether it’s directly related to a Covid infection or indirectly related to the psychosocial and economic health ramifications of a widespread pandemic, that’s really difficult to tease out,” she said of the US maternal mortality rate, adding that overall, she remains “encouraged and surprised” by the recent downward trend of the maternal mortality data.

 A study published last year in the journal JAMA Network Open found that the rate of pregnant women dying of delivery-related causes in US hospitals appeared to fall more than 50% from 2008 to 2021.
 But the decrease represents only in-hospital maternal deaths, not all types of maternal mortality, and many maternal deaths still happen outside the hospital setting, during pregnancy or postpartum.